Egyptians: Graeco-Roman period

-Islamic period from Late antiquity to Middle Ages
+Late antiquity and Middle Ages

 Before the Muslim conquest of Egypt, the Byzantine Emperor Heraclius was able to reclaim the country after a brief Persian invasion in AD 616, and subsequently appointed Cyrus of Alexandria, a Chalcedonian, as Patriarch.
 Cyrus was determined to convert the Egyptian Miaphysites by any means.
 He expelled Coptic monks and bishops from their monasteries and sees.
 Many died in the chaos, and the resentment of the Egyptians against their Byzantine conquerors reached a peak.

 Meanwhile, the new religion of Islam was making headway in Arabia, culminating in the Muslim conquests that took place following Muhammad's death.
 In AD 639, the Arab general 'Amr ibn al-'As marched into Egypt, facing off with the Byzantines in the Battle of Heliopolis that ended with the Byzantines' defeat.
 The relationship between the Greek Melkites and the Egyptian Copts had grown so bitter that most Egyptians did not put up heavy resistance against the Arabs.

 The new Muslim rulers moved the capital to Fustat and, through the 7th century, retained the existing Byzantine administrative structure with Greek as its language.
 Native Egyptians filled administrative ranks and continued to worship freely so long as they paid the jizya poll tax, in addition to a land tax that all Egyptians irrespective of religion also had to pay.
 The authority of the Miaphysite doctrine of the Coptic Church was for the first time nationally recognized.

 According to al-Ya'qubi, repeated revolts by Egyptian Christians against the Muslim Arabs took place in the 8th and 9th centuries under the reign of the Umayyads and Abbasids.
 The greatest was one in which disaffected Muslim Egyptians joined their Christian compatriots around AD 830 in an unsuccessful attempt to repel the Arabs.
 The Egyptian Muslim historian Ibn Abd al-Hakam spoke harshly of the Abbasids—a reaction that according to Egyptologist Okasha El-Daly can be seen "within the context of the struggle between proud native Egyptians and the central Abbasid caliphate in Iraq."

 The form of Islam that eventually took hold in Egypt was Sunni, though very early in this period Egyptians began to blend their new faith with indigenous beliefs and practices that had survived through Coptic Christianity.
 Just as Egyptians had been pioneers in early monasticism so they were in the development of the mystical form of Islam, Sufism.
 Various Sufi orders were founded in the 8th century and flourished until the present day.
 One of the earliest Egyptian Sufis was Dhul-Nun al-Misri (i.e., Dhul-Nun the Egyptian).
 He was born in Akhmim in AD 796 and achieved political and social leadership over the Egyptian people.